This post may contain affiliate links. Please see our disclosure policy.

 How to Make Dandelion Jelly

-Start by gathering your dandelion flowers.
-Look for blossoms that are fully open and free of pesticides.
-I usually pick them directly into a quart jar, which ends up being just the right amount.
-Next, carefully remove the petals from the flowers, being sure to leave behind the green parts and stems.
-To make this easier, I break each flower in half, from top to bottom, and then gently pull out the petals from each side.
-From one quart of blossoms, you should get about 2 cups of petals.
+Pull the petals from the flowers, leaving behind the green parts and stems.
+The easiest way is to break each flower in half from top to bottom, then pull the petals out of each side.
+From one quart of whole blossoms you should get about 2 cups of petals.

-Once you have your petals, place them in a heatproof jar or bowl and pour 4 cups of boiling water over them.
-Let the petals steep for about 15 to 20 minutes, or until the water turns a vibrant yellow.
-After that, strain out the petals, keeping the yellow liquid, which is your “dandelion tea.”
+Place the petals in a heatproof jar or bowl and pour 4 cups of boiling water over them.
+Let them steep for 15 to 20 minutes, until the water turns a deep yellow.

 Dandelion Jelly